 In 1971, Margaretta Drake (a founding member & first president of SVSC) started a wonderful Exhibition featuring 5 or 6 guest skaters of National and International ranking.
 Skokie Valley continued holding those performances until 1987.
 Brian Boitano, Scott Hamilton, Paul Wylie, the Santee brothers, Janet Lynn and Rosalyn Sumners were among the soloists.
 Peter & Kitty Caruthers and Lea Ann Miller & Bill Fauver were invited to present pairs.
 Dance Champions Stacey Smith & John Summers and Judy Blumberg & Michael Siebert performed in our exhibitions as well.

 Through those years (1971-1987) there were so many National and Olympic contenders at our Exhibitions that it would be impossible to mention them all.
 Our junior club competitors who were scheduled to compete at the Upper Great Lakes Regionals also performed their competition programs.

 Though we still hold our Annual Exhibition featuring our competitive skaters, once eligible skaters were allowed to accept payment for performances (in 1987) the Club could not afford the cost of guest skaters.

 SVSC progressed in 50 years from outdoor country club natural ice & socializing to skating sessions in three indoor rinks.
-Club membership has increased from about 30 to 421 registered as of June 30, 2007.
-SVSC members have competed in the Senior and Adult National Championships, Junior World, and Junior National Championships.
+Club membership has increased from about 30 members to more than 650 as of June 30, 2018.
+SVSC members have competed at the Olympics, the World Championships, Senior and Adult National Championships, Junior Worlds, and the Junior National Championships.
 One thing has not changed, SVSC members still enjoy having dinners and socializing!